 As we’ve noted, if you open up a document with Helvetica formatting, Office for Windows will show you Arial as a substitute.
 That’s not unusual because Mac computers have Helvetica but Office for Mac doesn’t support font embedding.

-Now open the same document in Word 2013 for Windows (or any Word for Windows) and check out the capital R – they are the same even though there’s two different fonts.
+Now open the same document in Word for Windows and check out the capital R – they are the same even though there’s two different fonts.
 That’s because Windows has, without warning, replaced Helvetica with Arial on the displayed page.

 The font list shows you the font that’s set in the document but there’s no direct or obvious way to know that the named font isn’t the one being displayed or, for the most part, printed.